Orelavant/MiniJam56Game/README.md

 # MiniJam56Game
-Game made for the Mini Jam 56.
+Game made for the Mini Jam 56 coded in C# using Unity.